huggingface/optimum-habana/text-generation-inference/README.md

 Not all features of TGI are currently supported as this is still a work in progress.
 It has been tested for batches of 1 sample so far.
 New features will be added soon, including:
-- support for DeepSpeed-inference to use sharded models
+- support for DeepSpeed-inference to use sharded models (Added ENABLE_HPU_GRAPH=true/false to enable/disable hpu graph in docker run. default to true)
 - batching strategy to have less model compilations
 - Added an env var MAX_TOTAL_TOKENS for models that require it to be set during benchmark test.
   It defaults to 0.
 To change it please add "ENV MAX_TOTAL_TOKENS=512" (512 is an example) to Dockerfile and rebuild the docker.